msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 	$ meteor add msavin:mongol

-After installation, press Control + M to toggle it.<br>If you'd prefer to see a demo first, go to http://mongol.meteor.com.
+After installation, press Control + M to toggle it.
+To see a demo, go to http://mongol.meteor.com.

 Mongol Pro
 ----------